 If we take two approaches – that are not incompatible, then you can get an idea of some of the methods and approaches used that growth marketers have adopted.

 The diagram below isn’t perfect and misses a few points but it comes close to the blend of methods used.

 In this guide on growth marketing, I’ll talk about the research, remove some of the hype and give you a proven method to adopt growth marketing for your business.

-The reason is obvious: everyone wants to grow ridiculously fast and acquire millions of users and dollars in revenue.
+Growth marketing has only been around for a few years.
+But the main reason is obvious: everyone wants to grow ridiculously fast and acquire millions of users and dollars in revenue.

 Venture capital investors spent nearly $131 billion across 8,949 deals last year, according to new data from PitchBook and the National Venture Capital Association.

 - Most venture capital funds have about a ten year fund life.